ppy/osu-wiki/news/2025/2025-07-20-4-digit-world-cup-2025-concludes.md

 ![](/wiki/Tournaments/4WC/2025/img/banner.png)

-Eagles soaring, our first original song, and loads of intense matches — the 2025 iteration of 4WC has concluded, and with it we are closing a large chapter of the series' history.
+Eagles soaring through May and June, our first original song, and loads of intense matches — the 2025 iteration of 4WC has concluded, and with it we are closing a large chapter of the series' history.
 Let's have a rundown of what went down over the past couple of months in the most intense 4 digit osu! tournament.

 ## Summary